 Make sure to check out how to build of a bushcraft survival kit.

 1. The Blade

-The Cutting blade, the most important tool to the Bushcrafter.
+The Cutting blade, the most important tool for the Bushcrafter.
 It is as important as the sword is to a warrior or teeth and claws are to the Lion.
 A good Bushcraft blade is sturdy and light and is made from the highest quality materials with the tang running the full length of the knife.
 With appropriate use, the Bushcrafter can use this blade to stab or cut to give or take life.

-The ability to make fire under almost any condition is essential part of Bushcraft survival.
+The ability to make fire under almost any condition is an essential part of Bushcraft survival.
 With Firecraft there are many techniques to building a fire; a fire drill, smoldering plants and trees, sunlight, striking rock that contains iron such as flint, and of course matches and lighters.

 3. Knots / Ropecraft

-The ability to join two or more pieces of natural or man made material is a vital skill to have for Bushcraft survival.
+The ability to join two or more pieces of natural or man-made material is a vital skill to have for Bushcraft survival.
 By joining two or more pieces together, you not only increase the strength of the material but also the usability as shelter, a raft, a weapon or a sled.